facebook/docusaurus/website/docs/using-plugins.md

         sitemap: {},
         // Will be passed to @docusaurus/plugin-google-gtag (only enabled when explicitly specified)
         gtag: {},
+        // Will be passed to @docusaurus/plugin-google-tag-manager (only enabled when explicitly specified)
+        googleTagManager: {},
-        // Will be passed to @docusaurus/plugin-google-analytics (only enabled when explicitly specified)
+        // DEPRECATED: Will be passed to @docusaurus/plugin-google-analytics (only enabled when explicitly specified)
         googleAnalytics: {},
       },
     ],